 “In case of emergency please notify Parent’s Name or Parent’s Name.
 Phone: 000-000-0000”

-Once we printed the cards in color, we took them to a local print shop and had them hard laminated.
+Once we printed we printed the cards in color, we took them to a local print shop and had them hard laminated.
 The kids were thrilled!

 We had each child wear his ID in a Lanyard around his/her neck when we flew and when we visited any big attractions.
 And some of them actually put our family business cards in behind it and industriously gave them out to people they met.